EBI-Metagenomics/mettannotator/README.md

 The pipeline will load the existing fast-run results for each sample, run only the extended tools, and merge the outputs into a final annotated GFF.
 Both Prokka and Bakta outputs from the fast run are supported.

-By default, the fast-run outputs are also staged into `--outdir` so the final directory contains both fast and slow results.
-To write only the slow-tool results, add `--skip_fast_staging` (this option saves space and avoids duplication of files that are already present in the fast-run output folder).
+By default, the fast-run outputs are also staged into `--outdir` so the final directory contains both fast and extended results.
+To write only the extended-tool results, add `--skip_fast_staging` (this option saves space and avoids duplication of files that are already present in the fast-run output folder).

-**Running slow tools on incomplete fast-run ouptut**: By default, missing files in the fast-run output folder are treated as errors.
-However, in some cases, users may still want to run the slow tools on the available outputs.
-Use `--allow_missing_files` to downgrade the missing file errors to warnings and allow the slow run to proceed:
+**Running extended tools on incomplete fast-run ouptut**: By default, missing files in the fast-run output folder are treated as errors.
+However, in some cases, users may still want to run the extended tools on the available outputs.
+Use `--allow_missing_files` to downgrade the missing file errors to warnings and allow the extended run to proceed:

 ```bash
 nextflow run ebi-metagenomics/mettannotator \